 In my previous article, I have talked about who your customer is and the reason why you need to identify all your customers.
 You really need to know who your customers are, as this will help you to plan your interaction with them.
-In this article therefore, I want to help you to identify more customers that you need to cater for them.
+In this article, therefore, I want to help you to identify more customers that you need to cater to them.

-Many organizations would not count Agents as one type of customers but honestly they are.
+Many organizations would not count Agents as one type of customers but honestly, they are.
 At times, your real customers may not have direct interaction with you.
 They access your products and services through your authorized agents.
-In Insurance industry for example, policies are purchased through Agents.
-Organizations therefore must convince their agents of their product values.
+In the Insurance industry, for example, policies are purchased through Agents.
+Organizations, therefore, must convince their agents of their production values.

 The organization must make their agents’ success their priority.
 They also have to understand their agent‘s relationship with their customers as well as the profitability of the agent in question.

 These are the categories of people in an organization that are the end users of particular products or services.
 Take for instance, if I give all my staffs Caller User Group (CUG) for them to communicate with one another.
 This might prompt them to purchase another product from a network provider.
 That is why you have to ensure their satisfaction.